pdidev/pdi/plugins/json/README.md

 ```

 Note : by default, if not specified a true condition is set, so that the variable is written every time PDI is granted read permission.
+An example of this two syntax are given in `example/json.yml`

 ## Test the JSON plugin ! {#json_test_plugin}